vmshalkey/fga-prework-assessment/README.md

 1. Fork and clone this repo
 2. Code the design in the mockups folder into a static site
-3. When complete, create an issue on Github and tag @devarispbrown, @arifgursel, @vanessa, @monday in the message
+3. When complete, create an issue on Github and tag @devarispbrown, @arifgursel, @vmshalkey, @mondaya in the message

 ## Grading Criteria
 You will be judged on the following: